 When it comes to success online, SEO is your best friend.
+It all starts with a fast server from one of the best web hosting providers.
 And while you probably already know about tools like Semrush, Yoast, etc., you also probably know that SEO tools can cost a pretty penny.
 Considering how important it is, it’s no wonder that these tools can get pricey, and if you can afford them, there’s really no issue there.

 Before we move on to a review of the popular free google tools, I would like to stress the importance of having SEO features in the website builder software that you are using as a platform.
 If you use CMS or website builders that are not SEO friendly at all, getting your website to the top of Google will be at least difficult.
 Keep this in mind before you start building your website.

 You might not know this, but there’s quite a handful of free Google tools that can help you seriously up your SEO strategy, so in today’s article, we’ll go through some of the most helpful ones.

 Google PageSpeed Insights is a great tool some people tend to overlook.
 This is mostly due to the fact that many newcomers tend not to take page speed that seriously.
 And while it was always important, Google’s new SEO update makes it more important than ever, as it made page speed a super important factor in ranking websites.

 Google PageSpeed Insights and Lighthouse are essentially the same things, the only difference being that you’ll be using DevTools to work with Lighthouse.
 Both of these tools will give you an insight into speed performance as well as show you the areas you need to improve.

 Suppose something is unclear or you don’t understand what you have to do from the given analysis.
 In that case, each of the categories features a drop-down menu that can additionally elaborate on what you need to know.